%20(1).jpg)

 In this article, you’ll discover why payment acceptance rate matters and how you can use Checkout.com to help you improve it.

-Your payment acceptance rate is simply the percentage of transactions that are successful out of all payment attempts, sometimes called an authorization rate.
+Your payment acceptance rate is simply the percentage of transactions that are successful out of all payment attempts.
 It’s a vital metric for businesses to track, giving you actionable insights into performance that you can use to optimize your operations and maximize your revenue.

 Calculating your payment acceptance rate is easy.
 Simply take the number of successful payments, divide it by the number of attempted payments, and multiply that figure by 100.
 You should be able to pull all the relevant data from your payment system.